connexcs/docs/docs/customer-ratecard.md

 * **Status** - Use Blocked, here or after importing a Carrier Rate Card, to disable specific prefixes
 * When MCD (Minimum Call Duartion), Pulse, or Rounding are disabled, that setting will select the worst case scenario as defined by the carrier.

+!!! note "Profit Type"
+    Using Absolute and Relative can be useful, especially when dealing with large cards and your providers prices change; a single click is all that is needed to regenerate the customer rate cards.

 ### Rounding Methods
 All of the following apply to the n+1 digit (e.g if your card is billed to 4 decimal places, this cares about the 5th digit).
 For our example: 0.1234**5** (rounded to 4 decimal places):